 If you’re preparing to start your travel nursing assignment search, or just wondering what you need to consider when deciding whether travel nursing is right for you, we’ve compiled three mistakes that travel nurses should avoid.

 MISTAKE #1: THINKING YOU’LL MAKE MORE MONEY NO MATTER WHERE YOU GO

 Travel nursing can be an extremely lucrative profession – if you’re smart about where you travel.
-Don’t expect to make more than a staff nurse, or take home more money through stipends, if you take a travel nursing assignment in Hawaii or Miami during the winter months.
+Don’t expect to make more than a staff nurse, or take home more money through stipends, if you take a travel nurse assignment in Hawaii or Miami during the winter months.
 These assignments are extremely competitive, and they will often pay less than other assignments since hiring managers for these positions know many travelers would jump on the opportunity to work in these locations.

 However, this also means that going to locations that aren’t as glamorous might net you more take-home pay at the end of the assignment.
 Check out the article here to learn more about choosing the right location for your next travel nursing adventure.

 MISTAKE #2: GOING TO THE FIRST LOCATION YOUR RECRUITER SUGGESTS

 Your travel nurse recruiter should be your trusty sidekick on your travel nursing journey – they don’t want to tell you what to do.
 If you’re struggling to articulate what kind of travel nursing assignment you’re looking for, your recruiter will throw out ideas to you, but they don’t want to pressure you to take an assignment you don’t want.